Department of Political Science

 - Personality traits are associated with levels of political interest (with Kathrin Ackermann and Markus Freitag).

 - Measuring populism in social media data through computer-assisted keyword detection (with Tobias Schwarzbözl).

-- American Political Science Review, Comparative Political Studies, Electoral Studies, European Journal of Political Research, European Political Science Review, Government and Opposition, Journal of Individual Differences, Journal of Institutional Economics, Österreichische Zeitschrift für Politikwissenschaft, Political Behavior, Political Psychology, Social Science Research, Swiss Political Science Review, West European Politics.
+- American Political Science Review, Comparative Political Studies, Electoral Studies, European Journal of Political Research, European Political Science Review, Government and Opposition, Journal of Individual Differences, Journal of Institutional Economics, Österreichische Zeitschrift für Politikwissenschaft, Political Behavior, Political Psychology, Social Science Research, Societies, Swiss Political Science Review, West European Politics.

 - 10/2014 - today: Postdoctoral Resarcher at the Chair of Comparative Political Science, University of Munich (Chairholder: Prof. Dr. Edgar Grande)